Gregory-Pagnoux/platformer-game/README.md

 **Type**

-The game is a 2D platformer written in C++
+The game is a 2D platformer written in C++ and designed in the cartoon univers.

 **Timelapse**